 With this in mind, let’s look at how physio treatment can help with headaches and neck pain:

-1) Identifying the type of headache
+2) Identifying the type of headache

 It’s important for our physiotherapist to identify the specific type of headache you are experiencing as there are several types, all with different causes.

-2) Exercise and stretching
+3) Exercise and stretching

 Depending on your neck posture, your physio would prescribe appropriate exercises to improve your posture, to better control your neck movements and relieve pain.

-3) Manual therapy
+4) Manual therapy

 Often symptoms can be relieved almost instantly with manual therapy on specific joints or muscles by a physiotherapist.

-4) Pain management strategies
+5) Pain management strategies

 Therefore, it is important to continue to manage the pain before it builds up and causes the recurrence of the headache.
-Our physiotherapists can provide pain management appropriate for you.
+Our physiotherapists can provide pain management strategies appropriate for you!